 History of the Marshall M. Fredericks Sculpture Museum

-Mrs. Dorothy (Honey) Arbury studied with Fredericks when she attended Kingswood School at the Cranbrook Educational Community in Bloomfield Hills, Michigan, in the 1930s.
-She met him through her uncle, Alden B. Dow, a prominent architect in Midland, Michigan, with whom Fredericks worked on architectural sculpture projects.
+Mrs. Dorothy (Honey) Arbury studied with Marshall Fredericks when she attended Kingswood School at the Cranbrook Educational Community in Bloomfield Hills, Michigan, in the 1930s and later reconnected through her uncle, Alden B. Dow, a prominent architect in Midland, Michigan, with whom Fredericks worked on architectural sculpture projects.
 In 1963, Mrs. Arbury was on the founding Board of Control of Saginaw Valley College, which later became Saginaw Valley State University (SVSU).
-She remained active on that board and on the SVSU Foundation Board into the 1990s.
-Mrs. Arbury and her husband, Ned Arbury, and Fredericks and his wife, Rosalind Fredericks, formed the idea of a permanent exhibit of Fredericks’ work adjacent to the university’s then-new facility for the art, music and theater departments.
-SVSU and the Arburys worked together toward an agreement to have the Marshall M. Fredericks Sculpture Gallery and Sculpture Garden built adjacent to the art department.
+She remained active on that board and with the SVSU Foundation for more than three decades.
+She and her husband, Ned , and became friends with Marshall and his wife, Rosalind, and together they formed the idea of a permanent exhibit of Fredericks’ work adjacent to the university’s then-new facility dedicated to the arts.